ogud/DS-Maintain/CDS-maintain.md

 Initial DS publication, Key rollover, and Returning to Insecure."

-In short, the CDS RRset is an instruction to the parent to modify the DS RRset if the CDS and DS RRsets differ.
+In short, the CDS RRset is an instruction to the parent to modify the DS RRset if the CDS and DS Reset's differ.
 The acceptance policy for CDS in the rollover case is "seeing" according to [@!RFC7344].
 The acceptance policy in the Delete case is seeing a (validly signed) CDS RRset with the delete operation specified in this document.